Danp04/Test2/pages/community.md

 * [linkedin](https://www.linkedin.com/company/techwriter-pl/)
 * [twitter](https://twitter.com/techwriterpl)

+The following groups grow at a fast pace:
+1. [Madcap Flare users group](https://www.facebook.com/groups/PLFUG)
+2. [Documentation practices-related Polish group](https://www.facebook.com/groups/tworzeniedokumentacji) created by [Techwriter.pl](http://techwriter.pl/) team

 A recently created activity is podcast, [Tech Writer koduje](https://techwriterkoduje.pl/) [eng, Tech Writer codes].
 It's also in the Polish native language, and addresses aspects that make the work of tech writers easier.

-Then, the following groups grow at a fast pace:
-1. [Madcap Flare users group](https://www.facebook.com/groups/PLFUG)
-2. [Documentation practices-related Polish group](https://www.facebook.com/groups/tworzeniedokumentacji) created by [Techwriter.pl](http://techwriter.pl/) team

 The online groups can be your starting point in a community development.
 It's quite easy to organize but more difficult to keep members active.